yohasebe/openai-chat-api-workflow/README.md

   - GPT-5 series models supported (`gpt-5`, `gpt-5-mini`, `gpt-5-nano`)
   - All GPT-5 models support both reasoning and image understanding capabilities
   - Bug fixes: typo corrections, streaming read_timeout fix, WebSocket retry counter fix
-- 3.8.1:
-  - Many internal improvements
-  - Model selection and listing changed to use full-release models only
-  - `o3-pro` is not supported at the moment (it needs to be used with the response API)

 [Complete Change Log](https://github.com/yohasebe/openai-chat-api-workflow/blob/main/CHANGELOG.md)